gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This parameter is used to request and retrieve from the Group Manager its Diffie-Hellman public keys used in the OSCORE groups that the client has been authorized to join.
 The Group Manager has specifically a Diffie-Hellman public key in an OSCORE group, if and only if the group is a pairwise-only group.
 In this case, the early retrieval of the Group Manager's public key is necessary in order for the joining node to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-When used in the Token Post request sent to the Group Manager, the 'gm_dh_pub_keys' parameter encodes the CBOR simple value Null, to ask for the Diffie-Hellman public key that the Group Manager uses in the OSCORE groups that the client has been authorized to join.
+When used in the Token Post request sent to the Group Manager, the 'gm_dh_pub_keys' parameter has value the CBOR simple value 'null' (0xf6), to ask for the Diffie-Hellman public key that the Group Manager uses in the OSCORE groups that the client has been authorized to join.

 When used in the following 2.01 (Created) response from the Group Manager, the 'gm_dh_pub_keys' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of OSCORE groups the client has been authorized to join.